Company

 business

-when they are acting as a sole proprietorship, LLC, or corporation. - You would create a company as
+when they are acting as a sole proprietorship, LLC, or corporation. - You would create a Company of type

 personal